Libera-Chat/gamja/README.md

 ## Contributing

 Send patches on the [mailing list], report bugs on the [issue tracker].
+Discuss in #soju on Freenode.

 ## License